Highclere Castle (Downton Abbey) Tour 2016

 Our Highclere Castle/Downton Abbey tour can be taken on any day that Highclere Castle is open to the public.
+The Spring 2016 opening dates are 26th March to 10th April inclusive.
+The castle is then open on 1st, 2nd, 3rd, 29th, 30th and 31st May.
 Spend either a morning or an afternoon at this truly unique English estate that has achieved global popularity as the film location of Downton Abbey.
-The Easter opening dates are Sunday 29th March to Sunday 12th April but closed on Friday 3rd April.
-Spring opening dates are 3rd, 4th and 5th May and 24th, 25th and 26th May.
-The start of the Summer Season is 12th July and the castle is open until Thursday 10th September but closed every Friday and Saturday.
+There are also a limited number of tickets available for exclusive Capability Brown Tours, to celebrate the tercentennial year of his birth, taking place on selected dates in May and October 2016.
 Highclere Castle is also included in our London/Cotswolds tour.

 Highclere Castle Tour highlights include: